Analysis: Pac-12 winners, losers, trends and takeaways from the 2020 NFL draft

 3) One other matter of concern for the conference seems worthy of mention here:

-USC offensive tackle Austin Jackson was the only lineman selected in the top-three rounds.
+USC offensive tackle Austin Jackson was the only Pac-12 lineman selected in the top-three rounds.

 Put another way: Of the top-100 prospects available in the 2020 draft, as defined by the NFL, only one played on the line of scrimmage in the Pac-12.